 Using dynamic surface rheology, we have been able to rheologically characterise formation of a film as an adhesive cures.
 This has provided valuable insight into filming behaviour over a range of temperatures, and also highlighted how sample preparation and treatment during data collection can impact upon data collected and subsequent interpretation.

-Contact us to arrange a lab tour and discuss rheological techniques with our experts
+Contact us to arrange a lab tour and discuss surface rheology with our experts

 Drying vs curing

 As glues and paints dry or cure a film is formed on the surface.
 Drying is where a volatile component is lost from the paint or adhesive, resulting in a solid film.
 During drying, the adhesive or paint is not chemically altered, and the dried product can still be dissolved in the original solvent.
 In contrast to this, curing is where a chemical reaction occurs and the chemical composition of the adhesive or paint changes.
 This results in a physical change from liquid to solid and is irreversible.

 The rate at which a film forms on the surface of a bulk material can be quantified using rheology, a valuable tool for comparing product drying or curing behaviour.
 Using a technique specifically designed to interrogate film formation, we can compare the curing or drying performance of film-forming materials.
 Comparison of drying/curing performance over a range of temperatures, investigating the point at which a film is formed, and quantifying the film’s strength are now all possible and readily accessible.
 This tool is particularly applicable to the paints industry and is a complementary technique to minimum film-forming temperature (MFFT), a commonly-used metric to investigate a paint’s performance.